nochinator/Dynamic-live-architecture/README.md

 The second problem is a lot harder to solve.
 When we go to train the network, we don't know what input and output data to refer to.
-To help solve this, we keep a memory log of all the inputs the neuron receives and all the outputs it gives.
+To help solve this, we keep a memory log of all the outputs of all the neurons.
-But we still don't know what output/input to refer to, so we take an average of the past x predictions.
+But we still don't know what output/input to refer to, so we take an average of the past x predictions starting at y, where x and y are hyperparameters.
-This will result in slower training, but at least we can train it.
+This will result in slower training, but at least we can train it towards a desired output.

 ##### What about the backpropagation system?

 The backpropagation system from the beta branch doesn't work with the new position system, at least not yet.
 The entire thing was based on the idea that users defined which neurons could and could not be connected to, but the positioning system doesn't do this.
-We could do it based on which neurons are nearby, but that would be excessively slow due to all the recurrences.
+Even if we did make it work with the position system, it would be extremely slow due to recurrent nature of the network.
-If you can come up with a way to do this, then please open an issue explaining it.
+If you can come up with a way to do this efficiently, then please open an issue explaining it.

 ## Why is this useful/important?